 Leading the change

 Such a journey can be threatening to those who feel vulnerable as a result of the change.
-Finance leaders need to provide sponsorship and commitment to the process.
+Finance leaders need to provide sponsorship and commitment to the process - and make the business case for change.
 Engaging those impacted in the process at all stages.
 It provides opportunities for those impacted.